grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

     is both good (less room for misunderstanding -- source code is the most formal and structured way of writing specifications) and bad (great care must be taken to keep the specification readable).

+[^opensourcebook]: besides, this book is open source, so if you don't like it, you are free to create a fork and change the terminology!